butchland/butchland-machine-learning-notes/_posts/2020-06-28-fastai-deeplearning-adventure-guides.md

 layout: post
 description: A proposal for making the fast.ai deep learning course more effective
 categories: [fastai]
-title: Fast.ai Deep Learning Adventure Guides (Part 1)
+title: fast.ai Deep Learning Adventure Treks (Part 1)
 image: images/dora-map-explorer.png
 ---
 ![dora explorer map]({{ "images/dora-map-explorer.png" | relative_url }} "Dora the Explorer Map - credits to https://www.mobygames.com/game/windows/dora-the-explorer-swipers-big-adventure/screenshots")
-# FastAI Deep Learning Adventure Guides (Part 1 - Rationale)
+# fast.ai Deep Learning Adventure Treks (Part 1 - Rationale)

 ## Summary

-**FastAI Deep Learning Adventure Guides** is an initiative to provide first-time fastai learners with a more formalized, structured study group, with a fixed schedule, led by more experienced fastai community members on a volunteer basis, to make the online course (MOOC version) more engaging and effective specially for non-programmers.
+**fast.ai Deep Learning Adventure Treks** is an initiative to provide first-time fast.ai learners with a more formalized, structured study group, with a fixed schedule, led by more experienced fast.ai community members on a volunteer basis, to make the online course (MOOC version) more engaging and effective specially for non-programmers.

 ## Rationale

-### My fastai experience
+### My fast.ai experience

-When I first joined the fastai MOOC (Practical Deep Learning for Coders) around January last year, I first felt very enthusiastic and energized to view the lectures, run the notebooks, and participate in the forums -- as a result, I've learned a lot from the first 4 lectures.
+When I first joined the fast.ai MOOC (Practical Deep Learning for Coders) around January last year, I first felt very enthusiastic and energized to view the lectures, run the notebooks, and participate in the forums -- as a result, I've learned a lot from the first 4 lectures.

-But as the weeks passed, my interest waned, not because I wasn't learning anything -- quite the opposite -- I learned more from the fastai MOOC about applying Deep Learning in the real world than I did from Andrew Ng's Machine Learning course from Coursera.
+But as the weeks passed, my interest waned, not because I wasn't learning anything -- quite the opposite -- I learned more from the fast.ai MOOC about applying Deep Learning in the real world than any other ML course I had previously taken.

-I still listened to the last 3 lectures, I but didn't do the additional coursework that would have cemented the concepts deep into my mind.
+I still listened to the last 3 lectures, I but didn't do the additional coursework that would have cemented the concepts into my mind.

 By the time the 2nd part of the course came, I had an even harder time catching up, and thus ended my interest in the latter parts of the Part 2 of the course.

-A major factor for this waning interest is that learning remotely can be quite isolating -- and despite having a fantastic and supportive community in the forums, I felt at a loss in figuring out what personal projects I could pursue to further cement my understanding of the topics.
+A major factor for this waning interest is that learning remotely can be quite isolating -- and despite having a fantastic and supportive community in the forums, I felt at a loss in figuring out what personal projects I could pursue to further deepen my understanding of the topics.

 Though I tried to maintain a weekly schedule (following the live course's pace), there was nothing that really pushed me to complete something each week.